Easy Fall Vegetables to Plant That Are in Season + List of Vegetables to Plant in the Fall and Winter

-Here are some great fall vegetables to plant.
-Not only can you extend your garden life, but you’ll be able to add quickly to your freezer and pantry.
-If you can your produce, or if you prefer freezing for future use these are great choices.
-While not as easy as some, there is a multitude of things you can create with these great foods that can be utilized year round from your pantry.
-These are excellent nutrient dense easy to grow vegetables your entire family will love.
+By planting a fall garden, not only can you extend your garden life, but you’ll be able to add quickly to your freezer and pantry.
+You can can some fall produce, or if you prefer freezing for future use, these are great choices to extend your gardens life.
+These are excellent nutrient-dense easy to grow vegetables your entire family will love.

 Pumpkins & Gourds:

 This is an obvious item that is popular every fall.
 Start planting in late summer and harvest as Fall creeps in.
-Pumpkins, gourds, and various squash are excellent things to harvest in the fall and early winter days.
+Pumpkins, gourds, and various squash are excellent harvests in the fall and early winter days.
 Cook down and freeze or can for future use.
 With gourds, you can even hollow out and use the shell as a great home décor item.
-Let them dry out and you can paint and decorate them for fun crafts.
+Let them dry out, and you can paint and decorate them for fun crafts.

-Turnip, collard and mustard greens are a classic fall crop to plant.
+Turnip, collard, and mustard greens are classic fall crops to plant.
 They are sturdy plants that flourish in cooler temperatures.
-Canned greens are a perfect item in your home pantry, but you can quickly clean, chop, blanch and freeze them to add to stews, soups or cook alone for a great veggie rich meal.
+Canned greens are a perfect item in your home pantry, but you can quickly clean, chop, blanch, and freeze them to add to stews, soups, or cook alone for a great veggie-rich meal.

 Broccoli takes around ten weeks to become ready to harvest.
-Plant in the late summer days and see them flourish in the cooler fall temperatures.
+Therefore, you will want to plant these in the late summer days and see them flourish in the cooler fall temperatures.